ankaAR/bestiario5e/_creatures/tiamat.md

 ***Red Dragon Head: Fire Breath (cuesta 2 acciones).*** Tiamat breathes fire in a 90-foot cone.
 Each creature in that area must make a DC 27 Dexterity saving throw, taking 91 (26d6) fire damage on a failed save, or half as much damage on a successful one.

 ***White Dragon Head: Cold Breath (cuesta 2 acciones).*** Tiamat breathes an icy blast in a 90-foot cone.
-Each creature in that area must make a DC 27 Dexterity saving throw, taking 72 (16d8) cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 27 Dexterity saving throw, taking 72 (16d8) puntos de daño por frío on a failed save, or half as much damage on a successful one.